Adrian0491/integris-clinical-platform/README.md

 ## About

-**Integris Clinical Services**

-Building modern clinical data infrastructure for the US clinical research industry.
+Integris Clinical Services (U.S. entity in formation)

+© 2026 George Adrian Pircalaboiu.
+All rights reserved.

 ---

-*This repository contains proprietary software. © 2026 Integris Clinical Services.
-All rights reserved.*